Last updated: March 2026

 How Unpermitted Work Derails Your Home Sale

-Types of Unpermitted Work We Buy
+Types of Unpermitted Work We Purchase

 Room Additions